uviclibraries/html-css/act-3.md

       color: blue;
  }
 ```
 - Save your `style.css` file, then open your `about.html` page in your browser to see the changes.
 If you have blue text, then your CSS is working.
-If not, be sure to
+If not, try the following solutions:
   - (1) hard refresh your browser;
   - (2) ensure that your CSS is correct (with no typos or spaces in the wrong places);
   - (3) make sure that the stylesheet link (`<link rel="stylesheet" href="style.css>`) in your `about.html` page is correct.
-- If everything is working as expected, play around with some different colour values for your text, changing the `blue;` to other colours.
+- If everything is working as expected, try some different colour values for your text, changing the `blue;` to other colours.
 - CSS has multiple options to indicate colour values.
 You can write colour names, such as `pink`, `orange`, `grey` and so on.
 Or, you can be more precise and choose from several alphanumeric (mixes of numbers and letters) value formats:
   - RGB [Red Green Blue (↪)](https://www.w3schools.com/css/css_colors_rgb.asp), and RGBA (Red Green Blue Alpha)
   - HSL [Hue Saturation lightness (↪)](https://www.w3schools.com/css/css_colors_hsl.asp), and HSLA (Hue Saturation Lightness Alpha)
   - HEX [Hexadecimal (↪)](https://www.w3schools.com/html/html_colors_hex.asp)
 - With so many options, how do we know which standard to use?
-As with all things technological, each colour value format has pros and cons, and its defenders and detractors.
+As with all things technological, each colour value format has its pros and cons, and its defenders and detractors.
 - **HEX colours**, or codes, are a great place to start because each colour has a unique code that you can copy/paste into your CSS value.
 - Let's change the `blue` value in our CSS file to its HEX code equivalent by replacing `blue` with the following code: `#0000FF`, as in the following example: